-FieldLink offers several Feature Packs including Base, Core and Advanced, as well as individual Modules including Surfaces and Site Control.
+FieldLink offers Feature Packs including Core and Advanced, as well as individual Modules.
 The Feature Packs and Modules allow you the flexibility to implement only the functionality that you need and to scale incrementally as your business needs grow as well as your knowledge of the program.
 The user interface will vary slightly based upon which Feature Pack and/or Modules you have purchased.
-Below is a matrix showing the functions included in the various Feature Packs and Modules.
+Please contact your local Sales Representative for the latest Matrix.